 For advertisement revenues, the model is similar; one just needs to estimate the time number of ads displayed during the time a user spends on the app and the click-through rate.

-The operating model will also lead to understanding important operating ratios, which in the case of an app can be items such as a number of downloads, installs, active users, subscribers and the monthly recurring revenue.
-The list is not exclusive and of course, can be adjusted as needed.
+The operating model will also lead to understanding important operating ratios, which in the case of an app, can be items such as a number of downloads, installs, active users, subscribers, and the monthly recurring revenue.
+The list is not exclusive and of course, can be adjusted as needed, depending on your specifications.

 Fixed Asset Schedule

-The balance sheet also needs to forecast the financial debt; therefore a debt schedule is needed.
+The balance sheet also needs to forecast the financial debt.
+Therefore, a debt schedule is needed.
 However, in the case of a mobile app, there might be no bankable assets, and third-party debt normally should be zero.
-The debt schedule could also be used to model shareholder loans.
+Depending on what kind of business you’re running, the debt schedule could also be used to model shareholder loans.

-The next component of the model are the financial ratios, which can be very helpful to look at the business from the different perspective.
+The next component of the model are the financial ratios, which can be very helpful to look at the business from a different perspective.
 Important ratios are

 - Financial Debt /EBITDA which is a key ratio for any lender,